emf-creaf/medfate/reference/forest.md

 ## Format

-An object of class `forest` contains the description of the woody (tree or shrub) cohorts and herb layer of a forest patch.
+An object of class `forest` contains the description of the woody (tree or shrub) cohorts of a forest patch.
 It has the following structure (see details):

 - `treeData`: A data frame of tree cohorts (in rows) and the following
   columns: